Kirkland Golf Balls Review: Tour Performance at a Costco Budget?

 So, how do people feel about these affordable golf balls?
 Search the internet and you will find mixed reviews.

 When Kirkland golf balls first hit the market, people were happy.
-A 4-piece golf ball that could compete with the ever-popular Titleist Pro-V1 golf balls at a fraction of the price was, understandably, major news in the golf world.
+A 4-piece golf ball that could compete with the ever-popular Titleist Pro-V1 golf balls at a fraction of the budget was, understandably, major news in the golf world.

 Golf forums and social media sites like Reddit vaulted the Kirkland golf balls (fondly referred to as K-Sigs) into a sort of folk hero status.
 People began cutting the balls in half to compare the construction with other top brands.
 Golf publications and amateur golfers compared the performance of the ball with other high performing golf balls to find that Kirkland Signature golf balls lived up to the hype.